mosip/documentation/docs/build-&-deployment.md

     * Java 11
     * Apache Maven 3.8.6

-* Run the command `mvn clean install -Dgpg.skip=true` to build the project, skipping the build signing.
+* Run the command `mvn clean install -Dgpg.skip=true` to build the project (skipping the build signing).

 * After successful build, the below artifacts will be available under target folder of each module: